Alternatives to detention

 3. The obligation to stay in a designated place.

 BG can use more than one alternative in the case of any foreigner.[1]
 Alternatives can be applied by the BG which apprehended the asylum seeker concerned or by the court (subsequent to a BG’s decision not to apply alternatives and who have submitted a motion for detention to the court).[2]
 An asylum seeker can be detained only if the alternatives to detention cannot be applied.[3]
-In practice, asylum seekers are placed in detention automatically, and alternatives to detention are not considered, properly justified or explained.[4]
-In 2022, the Border Guard issued alternatives to detention to 165 asylum seekers and to 817 third country nationals (in total 982).[5]
+In practice, asylum seekers are placed in detention automatically (in 96 % of cases, courts disposed a detention order or its prolongation),[4] and alternatives to detention are either not considered, not properly justified or the reasons why they cannot be applied are not explained in detail.[5]
+In 2022, the Border Guard issued alternatives to detention to 165 asylum seekers and to 817 third country nationals (in total 982)[6] and the courts more often ( in 2.5 % cases) than in previous years decided not to place in detention and to apply or not an alternatives to detention (in 1.8 % of cases)[7].
+In 2023, alternatives to detention were applied in cases of 240 asylum seekers and 1,941 returnees (in total 2,181 persons).[8]

-In the NGOs’ assessment, courts examine the possibility of using alternatives to detention in a superficial way.
-Courts held very often that it is not possible to impose an alternative to detention based on the risk of absconding and that asylum seekers had no money or no place to stay, ignoring the fact that asylum seekers have a right to live and receive financial assistance in open centres for foreigners managed by the Head of the Office for Foreigners.[7]
+According to Polish NGOs, courts examine the possibility of using alternatives to detention only in a superficial way.[10]
+Courts very often argue that it is not possible to impose an alternative to detention based on the risk of absconding and that asylum seekers had no money or no place to stay, ignoring the fact that asylum seekers have a right to live and receive financial assistance in open centres for foreigners managed by the Head of the Office for Foreigners.[11]
+The courts generally consider that irregular entry is a sufficient element to determine the existence of a risk of absconding, without conducting an individual assessment if not to evaluate whether alternatives to detention can apply.[12]

 [1] Article 88(3) of the Law on Protection.